johnhelmuth/cluster-map/content/tatterpedia/4.sapient-species/index.md

 A species that lost their home world and now lives in a flotilla of ships in open space.
-Their biology and environment requirements are such that it\'s unlikely (if not impossible) for them to colonize a new world and/or build more than small structures.
-Correspondingly, no one knows what they really look like, because they\'re always in fully sealed suits when outside of the safe environment of their ships.
+Their biology and environment requirements are such that it's unlikely (if not impossible) for them to colonize a new world and/or build more than small structures.
+Correspondingly, no one knows what they really look like, because they're always in fully sealed suits when outside of the safe environment of their ships.

 Individuals can and do leave the Flotilla, so they do interact with